taolicd/taolicd.github.io/_posts/2023-03-26-cloudcertification.md

 ## Background required to get started with cloud certification

 You don't need any prior knowledge to get started.
 You don't need to know any programming language.
-If you have some web technology knowledge such as understanding HTTP/HTTPS, TCP/IP, and SSH, that is a plus.
-Even if you have no prior IT or web tech knowledge, as long as you are willing to learn and spend enough time and effort, you can get an entry level certification such as [Certified AWS Cloud Practitioner](https://aws.amazon.com/certification/certified-cloud-practitioner/) in one month.
+If you have some basic IT or web technology knowledge such as understanding HTTP/HTTPS, TCP/IP, and SSH, that is a plus.
+Even if you have no prior IT knowledge, as long as you are willing to learn and spend enough time and effort, you can pass an entry level certification such as [Certified AWS Cloud Practitioner](https://aws.amazon.com/certification/certified-cloud-practitioner/) in one month.

 ## Which cloud certification to start with

-The most popular cloud solutions are: (Statistics from [this post](https://aag-it.com/the-latest-cloud-computing-statistics/) as of March 2023)
+The most popular cloud solutions are (statistics from [this post](https://aag-it.com/the-latest-cloud-computing-statistics/) as of March 2023):

 1. [Amazon Web Services](https://aws.amazon.com/) (AWS) with about 33% market share
 2. [Microsoft Azure](https://azure.microsoft.com/en-us/) with about 23% market share
 3. [Google Cloud Platform](https://cloud.google.com/) (GCP) with about 11% market share

  As far as I know, GCP is still [not profitable](https://www.sdxcentral.com/articles/news/will-google-cloud-ever-be-profitable/2023/02/) even though Google has invested in it [since 2008](https://en.wikipedia.org/wiki/Google_Cloud_Platform).
-Probably I would want to skip GCP and consider either AWS or Azure.
+Probably I would want to skip GCP and focus either AWS or Azure.

 For AWS, the most popular and widely accepted certificate is [AWS Certified Solutions Architect - Associate](https://aws.amazon.com/certification/certified-solutions-architect-associate/).
 As of March 2023, AWS provides [12 certificates](https://aws.amazon.com/certification/exams/?nc2=sb_ce_exm).